cure53/DOMPurify/README.md

 ## What's on the road-map?

-A lot.
-We want to support as many safe tags and attributes as possible.
-Currently, we work on extending the SVG support.
-Future versions will also allow to pass in a DOM or HTML element, get a DOM or an element back, reliably prevent leakage via HTTP requests, proxy HTTP requests etc. etc.
+Still a lot of things although we have come far feature-wise.
+We're currently considering to build a CSS module, that cleans up inside `<style>` elements - and not only `style` attributes.
+Future versions will also, most likely, reliably prevent leakage via HTTP requests, proxy HTTP requests etc. etc.

 ## Who contributed?